I’ve seen a decent amount of bewilderment as to why Facebook would spend $400, 000 on an acquisition of GIPHY.

 Apple allowed me to put my creative energies to use.
-It enabled me to move halfway across the country to start over, and it inspired me to strike out on my own.
+It enabled me to move halfway across the country to start over and inspired me to strike out on my own.

 I learned more working for Apple than I did through all of college and high school combined.
 I grew more as a person than I could have possibly imagined.
-Apple filled me with memories and experiences that I will cherish until I die.
-All of that, those people and memories are a part of me; many of them mean more than anything else ever will.
+Apple filled me with memories and experiences I will cherish until I die.
+Those people and memories are a part of me; many of them mean more than anything else ever will.
 I wouldn’t trade any of it, the good or the bad, for anything.

-This morning I woke up in a hostel in Bruges and heard the news.
-I looked at Twitter, and it was filled with loving, thoughtful comments and not a single one in poor taste.
+I woke up in a hostel in Bruges this morning and heard the news.
+I looked at Twitter, and it was filled with loving, thoughtful comments, and not a single one in poor taste.
 I then looked through Instagram, and it was flooded with photo tributes.
-Every news site was filled with articles and comments regarding his passing.
+Every news outlet was filled with articles and comments regarding his passing.

 And I wept.

 I never met the man, I never even saw him in person (though I apparently stood right next to him and didn’t know it), and yet there I was, standing on a picturesque bridge in the middle of Bruges on a dreary, cold day openly weeping.

-My friend Nick today, posted on his Facebook regarding Steve’s death.
-He mused on how people feel like they know someone in the public eye when they don’t know their internal person.
-He said that he hopes Jobs was as good in person as we all like to think he was.
-I would like to counter that point.
+My friend Nick put up a post on Facebook regarding Steve’s death.
+He mused how people feel like they know someone in the public eye when they don’t know their internal person.
+He said that he hoped Jobs was as good in person as we all like to think he was.
+I want to counter that point.

-That one man who Nick claims I didn’t know, whom I never met and who probably didn’t even know I existed, profoundly changed my life for the better.
+That man who Nick claims I didn’t know, whom I never met — who probably didn’t even know I existed — profoundly changed my life for the better.
 For that, I am eternally grateful.

-When I heard of his retirement, I did something that I swore as an employee I would never do.
+When I heard of his retirement, I did something I swore I would never do as an employee.